 Which is not to say that is a reason to purchase one ring over the other, but rather explains the difference in price.
 From my perspective, the Jeff Cooper Tracie setting and Anita Halo by Brian Gavin are uniquely different.

 The only similarity between these designs is that they are both halo settings.
 Each ring offers a completely different look, and features different design elements.

 As mentioned previously, Jeff Cooper got his start designing jewelry in the New York Diamond District.
 The principle behind his designs is that less is more, thus they tend to be very simple and traditional.
 Jeff Cooper is most widely recognized for the following collections:

-The diamonds measure 6.87 – 6.90 mm, and 7.05 – 7.08 mm respectively.
-That gives them an average outside diameter of 6.885 versus 7.065 millimeters.
 The light performance of the two diamonds is in the same realm of super ideal.
-Thus there is not a clear reason to choose one Brian Gavin Signature diamond over the other.
+In this case, there is not a clear reason to choose one Brian Gavin Signature diamond over the other.
 Here again, it’s all just a matter of personal preference.

 Do you prefer the look of the Anita Halo Setting by Brian Gavin?
 Or do you like the Jeff Cooper Tracie setting better?